The Vast Unknown of Consciousness

 How I understand the "trip" part of psychedelics is similar to the astronaut floating around a spaceship.
 In this scenario, sober, ordinary reality is the astronaut in the spaceship doing astronaut things.

-When you take a hit of LSD, DMT, psilocybin, peyote, ketamine, or MDMA, you put on your space suit and venture out of the ship into the vast unknown of consciousness.
+When you take a hit of LSD, DMT, psilocybin, peyote, ketamine, or MDMA, you put your space suit on and venture out into the vast unknown of consciousness.

-Cue the experience of oneness: seeing yourself not as a person on Earth (the astronaut with responsibilities to attend to), but as a cell actively participating in the organism that is this reality in its totality.
+Cue the experience of oneness: seeing yourself not as a person on Earth (the astronaut with responsibilities to attend to), but as a cell actively participating in the organism of reality as a whole.

-I highly recommend acquainting yourself with this feeling at least once in your life (it's possible with the right circumstances at the right time, and not requiring arbitrarily illicit substances).
-As with any perspective, it shifts what you do and has the potential to bestow clarity and momentum when you intentionally direct your focused attention (assuming you figure out how to interrupt the automaticity of consciousness).
+I highly recommend acquainting yourself with this feeling at least once in your life (it's possible through years of dedicated meditation, without arbitrarily illicit substances).
+As with any new perspective, it shifts your behaviour and, with the right mental and spiritual preparation, may bestow clarity and momentum to an intentionally directed life (assuming you figure out how to interrupt the automaticity of consciousness).

-However, psychosis sets in if you keep venturing further and further away from the spaceship.
+However, if you venture too far away from the spaceship, psychosis sets in.
 Every movement closer to the void slowly weakens your connection to the world.
-Eventually, you lose touch with baseline reality on such an unconscious level that the tether is cut.
+Eventually, you'll lose touch with baseline reality on such an unconscious level that the tether is cut.
 Once your grip on realit(y/ies) has loosened, it's harder to integrate yourself back into the default reality we wake up in.

 Yes, you are but a humble cell in this organism, but you are ALSO a human person here and now, reading this, with hopes, fears, and plans.
-Different realities evoke different reactions in us to our experience of being, and language is one of our ways of expressing that to ourselves and others.
+Different realities evoke in us different emotions, and language is one of our ways of expressing those experiences to ourselves and others.

 Language is conceptual, but reality (in the binary sense of being or not being, as compared to the subjective reality of cognitive life) is literal.
 So, semantics will, at some intersection of meanings that you may independently assent to, give rise to a paradox that our minds weren't built to comprehend.
-The crossing, however, is nonetheless Real.
+The intersection, however, is literally real nonetheless.

 As far as we know, telepathy is the only way to communicate and wholly understand entire states of being without encountering contradictory language.
 My friend and I call this higher-dimensional understanding, The Beyond.

-The problem comes from instinctively and wholeheartedly believing our own thoughts and definitions.
-This automatic response to life leads us into the cycle of circumstance --> instinctually feel and talk bad --> make bad decisions --> circumstance worsens.
+Many of our problems arise from instinctively and wholeheartedly believing our own thoughts and definitions.
+This automatic response to life leads us into the cycle of circumstance --> tell ourselves an instinctual story of that circumstance to preserve our preexisting understanding of ourselves --> make bad decisions --> circumstance worsens.

-We need need peace.
-Inner peace creates space for you to reflect on the “you” part of the above cycle and restructure it: circumstance --> decide to feel good --> make good decisions --> circumstance improves.
-There's not a lot you can do about the world right now, but there's no limit to what you do for yourself.
+We need to experience peace.
+Inner peace creates space to reflect on the “you” part of the above cycle and restructure it: circumstance --> decide to change our narrative --> make better decisions --> circumstance improves.
+There's not a lot you can do about the world right now, but there's no limit to how you can change your story of the world.

 Reality will always, to some degree, remain a mystery to our biologically grounded three-dimensional cognition.
-The best we can do is investigate any given oneness from our given perspective, closer and closer, asymptotically and indefinitely.
+The best we can do is asymptotically investigate oneness from different, and hopefully conflicting perspectives.
 Hilariously, it's all because the word "fan" is not a literal fan, humming away in the background.